OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

    :align: middle
    :scale: 60 %

-The search bar below the Toolbar lets us search for variables in the model.
+The search bar below the Toolbar lets you search for variables in the model.
 This can be very useful when working with very large models.

 When you enter a variable name into the search box and click the search button |search| or hit the Enter key, the N2